- Programs & Services

 RS EDEN Announces New President and CEO

-Caroline Hood succeeds founder Dan Cain after 40-plus year tenure leading the human services nonprofit
+Caroline Hood succeeds founder Dan Cain after 45 year tenure leading the human services nonprofit

 RS EDEN is proud to announce Caroline Hood as its next President and CEO.
-Her first day will be January 27, 2020.
 As former Vice President of Programs at The Family Partnership, Caroline brings nearly two decades of experience working with individuals and families in diverse communities with a focus on equity and social justice.

 Before her time with The Family Partnership, Caroline served as the Executive Director for the Center for Recovery and Wellness and the Associate Division Director of Addiction Services at Educational Alliance, Inc., in New York City.
 Prior to that, Caroline was the Regional Director for the Research Foundation for Mental Hygiene’s Project HOPE, a program that provided individual and group crisis counseling services to children, adults, and families experiencing trauma.
 Caroline has served in a variety of roles, all supporting communities seeking relief from mental illness, addiction, homelessness, and trauma.

 Caroline holds a Master of Social Work degree from the University of Southern California and a Bachelor of Arts degree in Psychology from Columbia University.
 Caroline is a Licensed Independent Clinical Social Worker (LICSW) in the state of Minnesota, as well as a Licensed Clinical Social Worker (LCSW) in both California and New York.

 "From supportive housing to reentry services to support for those with chemical dependency, RS EDEN has been an innovator in building new beginnings for underserved individuals and families,” said Caroline.
 “I am honored to lead this incredible organization as we continue to rebuild communities, empower individuals, and advocate for equity in the new decade.”